 - Sign into the Nueces County Jury System above using your candidate number and PIN from the summons.
 The PIN is unique to each summons.

 - The PIN is letter, number, letter, number

 - Check for text messages daily, follow instructions in the last message received.

-Add email@example.com as safe sender to avoid emails going to the Junk Folder -- especially if you are a gmail or yahoo user.
+Add firstname.lastname@example.org as safe sender to avoid emails going to the Junk Folder -- especially if you are a Gmail or Yahoo user.